 The board also shall maintain a list of all county property the board finds to be unneeded, obsolete, or unfit for use and to be available for donation.
 The list shall be posted continually in a conspicuous location in the offices of the county auditor and the board of county commissioners, and, if the county maintains a web site on the internet, the list shall be posted continually at that web site.
 An item of property on the list shall be donated to the eligible nonprofit organization that first declares to the board or its representative its desire to obtain the item unless the board previously has established, by resolution, a list of eligible nonprofit organizations that shall be given priority with respect to the item's donation.
 Priority may be given on the basis that the purposes of a nonprofit organization have a direct relationship to specific public purposes of programs provided or administered by the board.
-A resolution giving priority to certain nonprofit organizations are given that priority.
+A resolution giving priority to certain nonprofit organizations with respect to the donation of an item of property shall specify the reasons why the organizations are given that priority.

-(C) Members of the board of county commissioners shall consult with the Ohio ethics commission, and comply with the provisions of ORC Chapters 102 and 2921, with respect to any sale or donation to a nonprofit organization of which a county commissioner, any member of the county commissioner's family, or any business associate of the county commissioner is a trustee, officer, board member, or employee.

-(D) Regardless of the property's value, the board of county commissioners may sell or donate county property, including motor vehicles, to the federal government, the state, any political subdivision of the state, or a county land reutilization corporation without advertisement or public notification.
+- (C) Members of the board of county commissioners shall consult with the Ohio ethics commission, and comply with the provisions of ORC Chapters 102 and 2921, with respect to any sale or donation to a nonprofit organization of which a county commissioner, any member of the county commissioner's family, or any business associate of the county commissioner is a trustee, officer, board member, or employee. - (D) Regardless of the property's value, the board of county commissioners may sell or donate county property, including motor vehicles, to the federal government, the state, any political subdivision of the state, or a county land reutilization corporation without advertisement or public notification.